Please note: At your instructor's discretion,

 Finally, I have compiled several screencasts on

-linear regression that cover the same topics we go
+linear regression that cover the same topics we will

-over in class.
-If you feel like you need additional
+go over in class.
+If you feel like you need

-and put your best effort into the hands-on practice
+have attended class and put your best effort into the

 - Optional: After